Map rail infrastructure

 2. On the ribbon, click Map.

-Map Viewer opens
+Map Viewer opens.

-3. On the Contents (dark) toolbar, click Layers.
-In the Layers pane, click Add.
+3. In the Layers pane, click Add.

 By default, the search shows your content.

-ArcGIS Online in the Add layers pane and Rail Lines Active in the search bar
+Rail Line Active in the search bar

 5. For Rail Line Active by Iowa Department of Transportation, click the Add button.